Fqceless/College-Homework/6. Computer Architecture/in-class_asm_assignment/README.txt

-Project 1 for EGCP-3210, Computer Architecture
+Assembly Assignment for EGCP-3210, Computer Architecture

-Creating a computer in CedarLogic that can run pre-defined commands and test files.
+Had an hour to write the code that grabs an input from the user and stores the conversion from celsius to fahrenheit.
+If we got it done, we got extra credit.